niksu/dosarray/doc/FAQ.md

 **2. My servers have single NICs and they're assigned public IP addresses.
 Do I need a separate NIC to set up the private network between them for DoSarray?**

 No. You can assign additional IPs to that NIC.
-On Ubuntu this would be done as follows:
+On Ubuntu (tested on v16.04) this could be done as follows:
 ```
 $ sudo vim /etc/network/interfaces
 ```